 Ahrefs Keyword Difficulty

-In fact, each SEO tool calculates Keyword Difficulty differently and this is why you will experience seeing different Keyword Difficulty scores for the same search queries among different SEO tools.
+Each SEO tool calculates Keyword Difficulty differently and this is why you will see different Keyword Difficulty scores for the same search queries as part of different SEO tools.

-Unlike other SEO tools, the Ahrefs Keyword Difficulty score is directly tied to the number of backlinks leading to a landing page and is tied to this indicator only.
-This is why as an SEO Manager you are encouraged to look beyond this metric and only consider it in a context with the competitive landscape of your website and industry in general.
+Unlike other SEO tools, the Ahrefs Keyword Difficulty score is directly tied to the number of Referring Domains leading to a landing page and this indicator only.
+This is why as an SEO Manager you are encouraged to look beyond this metric and only consider it in a context with the competitive landscape of your website.

 This makes the Keyword Difficulty score useful, but only when reviewing a large number of pages.
 You will find that when optimising a single page it is crucial to go to the SERPs and find a domain with a similar Domain Rating to understand how many backlinks (and Referring Domains) you will need to a particular page in order to rank.